The Use Of Person-First Language In Diabetes Care & Research. How Far Have We Come Since Ada & Adces Recommendations?: A Systematic Review

 Denise Nicole Portillo

-Portillo, Denise Nicole, "The Use of Person-First Language in Diabetes Care & Research.
-How Far Have We Come Since ADA & ADCES Recommendations?: A Systematic Review" (2022).
-ETD Collection for University of Texas, El Paso.
-AAI29211579.
+Portillo, Denise Nicole, "The Use Of Person-First Language In Diabetes Care & Research.
+How Far Have We Come Since Ada & Adces Recommendations?: A Systematic Review" (2022).
+Open Access Theses & Dissertations.
+3532.